 César F. Rosado Marzán

 Professor Rosado Marzán joined the IIT Chicago-Kent faculty in 2008.
 He teaches Contracts, Labor Law, and International and Comparative Labor and Employment Law.
-Professor Rosado-Marzán served as a Guest Professor of Labor Law in Stockholm University in the fall of 2012.
+Professor Rosado Marzán served as a Guest Professor of Labor Law in Stockholm University in 2012.
+He is currently also a Visiting Scholar at the American Bar Foundation.

 Ph.D., Princeton University (Sociology)